 The basic program for this M.Ed. program includes the following course requirements:

 The M.S. degree program in Elementary Education and Secondary Education (Curriculum, Assessment, and Instruction) is a thesis program intended for practicing teachers who are considering continuing graduate education to pursue a doctoral program in Curriculum, Assessment, and Instruction and/or related fields.
 The M.S. program is offered only on campus.
-It requires 30 credits of coursework, including EDC 533, EDS 520, EDS 615, six credits of thesis and three credits of research methods — EDG 595 (Educational Research), EDS 521 (Statistical Methods in Education I), EDS 571 (Qualitative Research: Theory, Design and Practice), or equivalent.
-Other requirements include a three-course concentration approved by the adviser and one elective, approved by the thesis committee.
+It requires 30 credits of coursework, including EDC 533, EDS 520, EDA 521, SAR 540, six credits of thesis and three credits of research methods — EDG 595 (Educational Research), or EDS 521 (Statistical Methods in Education I), or EDS 571 (Qualitative Research: Theory, Design and Practice), or equivalent.
+Other requirements include a three-course concentration approved by the advisor, approved by the thesis committee.
 The thesis committee may require a second research methods course, depending on the student’s prior coursework and experience, and the proposed thesis topic, in place of one of the concentration courses.